 The term emulation goes back to the days before the Mac started using Intel processors.
 In those days, because of the Mac PowerPC hardware, running Windows was much more complicated than it is today.
 The software had to emulate the Intel hardware in order to install the software.

-Now that the Mac is based on Intel hardware (at least until the whole range moves to Apple Silicon), it’s much less of a challenge to run Windows.
+Now that PowerPC has become obsolete, it’s much less of a challenge to run Windows.
 Software that allows you to install Windows is now more accurately referred to as virtualization software rather than emulation.
 But that’s a technical distinction we don’t need to worry about too much.

 Best Mac Windows emulators

 If you need a solution that doesn’t cost anything other than the license for Windows, this is it.
-Every Intel Mac ships with Boot Camp which allows you to partition your startup disk and install Windows.
+Every Intel-based Mac ships with Boot Camp Assistant that allows you to partition your startup disk and install Windows.

-Boot Camp’s main advantage, other than cost, is speed.
-In Boot Camp, you don’t run Windows on top of macOS, so it uses less RAM and fewer processor cycles than other solutions.
+Boot Camp Assistant’s main advantage, other than cost, is speed.
+If you run it, you don’t run Windows on top of macOS, so it uses less RAM and fewer processor cycles than other solutions.
 However, you need to reboot your Mac every time you want to switch between Mac and Windows.

 Parallels Desktop

-Parallels updates every year so it runs smoothly on the latest macOS versions (even with Apple constant changes to support Apple Silicon-based Macs).
-It’s also available in several different editions which support a different number of users.
+Parallels updates every year, so it runs smoothly on the latest macOS versions.
+It’s also available in several different editions that support a different number of users.

 VMWare Fusion

-Advantage: You can run not just Windows, but also other operating systems.
+Advantage: You can run not just Windows as well as other operating systems.

 Advantage: It’s free.